-I actually think 2022 was pretty clean itself, but it also felt very safe.
+Back to the design, I actually think 2022 was pretty clean itself, but it also felt very safe.
 And that summarizes the dilemma—how do you create a baseball card design that is cool and different without upsetting taking risk that my upset hobby purists.

 All in all, let’s remember this—we are talking baseball cards!
 This should be fun.
 And while I know there is a ton of money tied up in cards and the industry as a whole, I’d say the design argument belongs more to collectors than it does card flippers and “investors.”

 So, without further ado, let’s take a look at the 2023 Topps baseball card design and breakdown the good and the bad.

 This feels familiar, no?
 Not that we’ve seen this card design before, but the graphic, player photo, name, etc. If you’ve ever seen any stats graphic ever on MLB TV, ESPN, or your sports channel of choice, it probably looked a lot like this.

 Adley Rutschman is everything a franchise could want in a young player 🌟— MLB Network (@MLBNetwork) August 16, 2022